willc/recon-scan/README.md

 snmprecon.py
 sshrecon.py

-This collection of scripts is intended to be executed remotely against a list of IPs to enumerate discovered services such as smb, smtp, snmp, ftp and other.
+This collection of scripts is intended to be executed remotely against an IP or a list of IPs to enumerate discovered services such as smb, smtp, snmp, ftp and other.

+Requirements:
+--Needs to be run from Kali Linux (Rolling 2)

 Adapted and enhanced by Will Chatham - @willc
 Original author:
 Mike Czumak (T_v3rn1x) -- @SecuritySift

 How to use:
-reconscan.py is the main script which calls all other scripts.
+reconscan.py is the main script, and it calls all other scripts.
 Simply run it and it should do the work for you.
 Since I wrote this for a very specific use case I hard-coded all paths so be sure you change them accordingly.
 You'll also need to check the directories used for writing and modify accordingly as well.
 I intentionally kept these scripts modular so that each script could also be run on its own.